couchbaselabs/tuqtng/docs/impl.md

 1. A list of explicit aliases introduced in the projection is computed.
 (SELECT abc AS xyz ...)
 This list is checked for duplicates.
 Duplicate aliases are an error.
 2. All expressions in the projection that were NOT explicitly named are assigned a name.
 This could either be a meaningful name (the document property age gets the alias "age") or they could be meaningless (the expression 1+1 gets the alias "$1")  If an assigned alias conflicts with an explicitly specified alias, this is an error.
 If two assigned aliases are duplicates, this is also an error.
 3. The FROM clause is then fixed up.
-Sereral things happen at this stage:
+Several things happen at this stage:
     1. The bucket is identified.  (sometimes its part of a complex expression, like beer-sample.addresses)
     2. If the bucket was part of a complex expression, the projection sub-expression is fixed up (beer-sample.addresses[0] separates out the bucket portion and leaves the remaining projection as addresses[0])
     3. Aliases for the bucket is generated (if it wasn't explicitly specified).
 Most but not all from expressions can be automatically assigned a name.
 Alias assignment is invoked recursively on any nested FROM expression (due to an OVER clause)  **NOTE**: we use the same FROM structure to represent chained OVERs
 4. Now that all buckets and OVERs have proper aliases, all path expressions are rewritten into *formal notation*.
 Formal notation means all paths begin with a bucket alias or OVER alias.
 For example, *SELECT name FROM beer-sample* becomes *SELECT beer-sample.name FROM beer-sample*.
-For queries queries with more than one named source (like bucket alias and an OVER alias) we REQUIRE that they fully-qualify all references.
+For queries with more than one named source (like bucket alias and an OVER alias) we REQUIRE that they fully-qualify all references.
 This means that *SELECT name FROM bucket OVER path* would be an error, because *name* was not properly qualified.
 Errors like this are detected at this phase because we have a list of all the valid aliases.
 In the single alias case we prefix the alias if it is missing, in the multiple alias case there is no default and an error is generated.
 5. At this point, all expressions need to be validated.
-This step invovles invoking an expression validator on all parts of the statement where an Expression can occur.
+This step involves invoking an expression validator on all parts of the statement where an Expression can occur.
 Expression validators are built using the Visitor pattern.
 Validation currently checks the following things:
     1. Some clauses cannot contain aggregate functions (WHERE, GROUP BY clauses)
     2. Only the COUNT() function allows * as an argument
     3. Only COUNT() and ARRAY_AGG() functions allow the DISTINCT qualifier